sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

 #### Q12 - Registry Modification Timestamp
-**Objective:** Determine the exact UTC time the registry was modified.
+**Objective:** Determine the exact HH:MM:SS UTC time the registry was modified.

 **Why It Matters:** This timestamp anchors the defense evasion phase in the attack timeline, confirming the deliberate sequencing of disabling defenses before ransomware deployment.